2>The New Universal Search Results

 8. Similar Entity Carousels

 Google’s Universal Search patent looks like it expires in 2025.
 That doesn’t prevent Google from continuing to show Universal Search Results, but it limits other search engines from showing Universal Search Results that are similar to what Google is showing.
-Other Search engines have developed their own versions of Universal search that don’t necessarily look that different from what Google offers presently.
-I expect how it looks to continue to evolve over time, perhaps including more data and knowledge-based features.
+Other Search engines have developed their versions of Universal search that don’t necessarily look that different from what Google offers presently.
+I expect how it looks to continue to evolve, perhaps including more data and knowledge-based features.